Pianoholickevin/kevin/README.md

 SSH keys:
-we have a public key and a private key
+we have a public key and a private key we give the public key to github and we keep the private key safe on our computer

 When you create a new branch, to push run: git push -u origin {branch_name}